Harrison-M/marca-wiki/Files-Documentation.md

 * Autosave for Review and SaveAs
 * A flexible SaveAs (like Review but with an editable File entity).
 * Delete Review
+* Add the functionality for deleting a parent doc as described above
+* A review should appear in the reviewers docs with the parent doc attached
 * Good UI for files with related entities
 * Cleanup controllers
 * batch functions: release